-The University of Vermont Medical Center is leading efforts throughout the state and region to transform the health care system, working in partnership with other hospitals, health organizations and providers.
+The University of Vermont Health Network is leading efforts throughout the state and region to transform the health care system, working in partnership with other hospitals, health organizations and providers.
 The goal is to maintain the highest quality of care while containing costs and improving care coordination — ensuring that patients receive the right care, at the right time, in the right place.

 “Nationally, we need a health care system that actually functions as system.
 Part of that is changing the financial incentives so that we reward improving outcomes like patient experience and health.
 Vermont has the needed conditions to make this a reality: health care providers who want the change, legal and regulatory frameworks focused on reform, and a one-of-a-kind arrangement with the federal government under the all-payer model that supports these efforts.
 OneCare is the organizing force that brings it all together.”Anya Rader-Wallack, OneCare Vermont Board Chair